-3.1 Participation and Eligibility.

-- (a) You may participate in a Tournament so long as your participation does not violate applicable local laws.
+- 3.1 Participation and Eligibility. - (a) You may participate in a Tournament so long as your participation does not violate applicable local laws.
 Specific programs may have more restrictive regional requirements for participation and may exclude your participation based on regionality.
 In such cases, the regional requirements of that specific Tournament's rules shall govern your eligibility for that specific Tournament. - (b) Certain Tournament may only be open to players invited by the Tournament organizer. - (c) Certain Tournaments may be dependent on the results of other Tournaments, or may have an earned invitation requirement, or specific requirements for Tournament finishes that you must meet in order to participate.
 These requirements are outlined in the rules for those Tournaments. - (d) Certain Tournaments may have limited signups and are subject to a first-come-first-serve sign up system. - (e) Certain Tournaments, such as Hearthstone Collegiate Tournaments, may be limited to a specific category of players.
 The rules for those Tournaments will explain who is eligible to participate in the Tournament. - (f) Certain Tournaments may exclude players who have already earned an invitation to another Tournament.

 - (g) In order to be eligible to participate in any Tournament, you must: - i. have downloaded the Hearthstone game client; - ii. have authorized access to a full Battle.net account registered on Blizzard's Battle.net service appropriate for your region as defined by the specific Tournament program.
-A Battle.net lite account is not sufficient for participation in Tournaments; - iii. have a Battle.net account that is in good standing at the start of the Tournament and remain in good standing throughout the Tournament; - iv. have a valid email address associated with your Battle.net Account as Blizzard reserves the right to verify the email address that you provide; - v. be a natural person (i.e., not a corporation, partnership, or other legal entity) who is the same individual who registered the Battle.net Account, unless you are a minor using a Battle.net Account registered by your parent or legal guardian; - vi. not already be participating in that Tournament. ne entry into the tournament per person. - vii. not be on Blizzard's Hearthstone suspended player list, which can be found at blizz.ly/suspended; and - viii.have not been told by a Blizzard representative that you are currently under investigation for a Tournament infraction and that you may not participate in Hearthstone tournaments during such investigation. - (h) All Tournaments are limited to one entry per person, regardless of the number of Battle.net accounts you may have registered. - (i) In general, Tournament organizers may not exclude players from Tournament participation as long as the player meets the eligibility requirements outlined in this Handbook and in the rules for that specific Tournament.
+A Battle.net lite account is not sufficient for participation in Tournaments; - iii. have a Battle.net account that is in good standing at the start of the Tournament and remain in good standing throughout the Tournament; - iv. have a valid email address associated with your Battle.net Account as Blizzard reserves the right to verify the email address that you provide; - v. be a natural person (i.e., not a corporation, partnership, or other legal entity) who is the same individual who registered the Battle.net Account, unless you are a minor using a Battle.net Account registered by your parent or legal guardian; - vi. not be on Blizzard's Hearthstone suspended player list, which can be found at blizz.ly/suspended; and - vii. have not been told by a Blizzard representative that you are currently under investigation for a Tournament infraction and that you may not participate in Hearthstone tournaments during such investigation. - (h) In general, Tournament organizers may not exclude players from Tournament participation as long as the player meets the eligibility requirements outlined in this Handbook and in the rules for that specific Tournament.